learn-co-curriculum/dsc-data-science-env-setup-v2-1/README.md

 # Setting up a Professional Data Science Environment

+## Introduction
 Whether you’re just looking to learn the basics or want to become a professional data scientist, it’s important to take a little time to “set yourself up for success” by installing and learning to use the right tools on your computer.

-If you already have Git and Anaconda installed, feel free to jump straight to the [cloning, virtual environment setup and testing](#cloning-this-repository).
+If you already have Git and Anaconda installed, feel free to jump down to the cloning, virtual environment setup and testing towards the bottom of the page.

 ## Objectives
+You will be able to:
 * Install a professional data science environment

 ## What tools do professional data scientists use?